12 Unbelievable (But True) Facts About Great Basin National Park

 3. Much of the landscape at Great Basin National Park was carved by glaciers, and some of them are still here.
 The Lehman rock glacier – a large mass of boulders cemented together by ice – is visible from the Glacier Trail and the Summit Trail.
 A single remnant of the true ice glaciers that formed the park 10,000 years ago resides in Lehman Cirque, just above the Lehman rock glacier.

 8. The Lehman Caves were discovered by a miner and rancher from Ohio named Absalom Lehman, who settled in the area in the 1860s.
-He likely discovered the caves about 15 years later, and was known to bring stalactites as gifts to his family back east.
+He likely discovered the caves in 1885, and was known to bring stalactites as gifts to his family back east.

 9. At least 10 species of bats call Great Basin home, including Townshend's big-eared bat.
 This species has a wingspan of about 11 inches and is easily identified by its extremely long, flexible ears.
 All of the bat species here feed on insects.